 Equal, also known as aspartame, NutraSweet and Spoonful, is one of the most widely used artificial sweeteners in the United States.
-Found in more than 6,000 products nationwide, Equal is now a part of our daily lives.
+Found in more than 6,000 products nationwide, Equal is now a part of American’s daily lives.
 Some popular food products that contain this sweetener are soft drinks, cereal, candy, chewing gum, pudding, ice cream, energy drinks, jello, syrup, cookies and even baby food.

 The pros and cons of Equal sweetener